How Many Grams Is 30ml

 Q: Can I use a kitchen scale to weigh 30ml of liquid?

 A: Yes, you can.
-First, measure 30ml of the liquid using a measuring cup or graduated cylinder.
-Then, carefully pour the liquid into a container that is suitable for weighing and place it on the kitchen scale.
+Here's the thing — first, measure 30ml of the liquid using a measuring cup or graduated cylinder.
+Practically speaking, then, carefully pour the liquid into a container that is suitable for weighing and place it on the kitchen scale.
 Subtract the weight of the container to find the weight of the liquid.

 Q: Why isn't there a simple conversion factor between ml and grams?